sandeeppanda92/aib-data/md/careers/technical-content-writer.md

 * Analyze documents to maintain continuity of style.
 * Manage updates and revisions to technical literature.
 * Present innovative ideas to marketing and communications team to further outreach with your writing.

-## What we offer:
-* The opportunity to build the future of the internet.
-* An exciting role building open source software.
-* Flexible work schedule.
-* Travel stipend for conferences and in person collaboration.
-* At least 4 weeks of paid vacation.
-* Very competitive salary, including equity.

-## How to apply:
-To apply, please send an email including your resume, a link to your GitHub, and a short cover letter to jess@tendermint.com.

-## About our application process:
-Qualified candidates can expect to go through a 4 step interview process.
-The first interview will be a call with Jess to assess cultural fit and to make sure our goals are aligned.

-If we think there is a good fit, you'll have a call with one of our project managers to learn more about your skills and attitudes toward teamwork.
-If it's clear that you'd be a good addition to the team, we’ll ask you to complete a technical task for which you will be compensated.

-If we're impressed by your technical task and the way you communicate and work, we will set up a final interview with our CEO or CTO.

-The process can take up to 3 weeks.

-Thank you kindly.